 You can use any Ethernet port of the router as LAN or WAN port.
 The new-generation firmware supports assigning several WAN ports, for example, in order to configure the primary and backup WAN connection of different ISPs.
+In addition, you can configure the WAN failover using a 3G/4G modem.

-Using the DIR-615S device, you are able to quickly create a wireless network at home or in your office, which lets computers and mobile devices access the Internet virtually anywhere (within the operational range of your wireless network).
+Using the DIR-620S device, you are able to quickly create a wireless network at home or in your office, which lets computers and mobile devices access the Internet virtually anywhere (within the operational range of your wireless network).
 The router can operate as a base station for connecting wireless devices of the standards 802.11b, 802.11g, and 802.11n (at the wireless connection rate up to 300Mbps).